Peet-pitz/Github-Search/README.md

 Bootstrap
 HTML
 ## Support and contact details
-If you run into any issues or you have any concerns please feel free to contact me @ njoroge.pitz@gmail.com.
+If you run into any issues or you have any concerns please feel free to contact me. my email is  njoroge.pitz@gmail.com.
 Also your very welcome to make contributions to the code.
 ### License
 MIT License